The complex heavy-quark potential with the Gribov-Zwanziger action: Introduction

 In this article, we study the heavy quarkonium potential at finite temperatures within a non-perturbative resummation considering Gribov-Zwanziger action, which reflects the confining properties.
-In this direction, the heavy quark potential has been studied at zero temperature in recent times~\cite{Gracey:2009mj}.
-In Ref.~\cite{Golterman:2012dx}, the HQ potential has been obtained considering the gluon propagator in the Coulomb gauge.
+In this direction, the heavy quark-antiquark potential has been studied at zero temperature in recent times~\cite{Gracey:2009mj,Golterman:2012dx}.
 We extend the zero temperature calculation to finite temperatures.
 This is performed from the Fourier transform of the effective gluon propagator in the static limit.
-The GZ prescription within the Landau gauge is reviewed briefly in Sec.~\ref{sec:setup}.
-The general structure of the gauge-boson propagator within the Gribov prescription has been constructed in Sec.~\ref{sec:propagator}.
+In the current article, we have used the Landau gauge and we consider the contribution from the Gribov-modified gluon loop, Faddeev-Popov ghost loop and quark loop in the gluon propagator.
+Additionally, the contribution from auxiliary fields to the potential is discussed as a possibile source of the linear term in the potential.
+The article is organized as follows: The general structure of the gauge-boson propagator within the Gribov prescription has been constructed in Sec.~\ref{sec:propagator}.
 The effective gluon propagator is calculated from the one-loop gluon self-energy in Sec.~\ref{sec:oneloop}.
 In the presence of GZ action, we consider the effect of the Gribov parameter on the gluon and the ghost loop.
 We compute the real part of potential due to color screening and the imaginary part arising from the Landau damping in Sec.~\ref{sec:hq}.
 We have also evaluated thermal width for $J/\psi$ and $\Upsilon$.
-In Sec.~\ref{sec:discussion}, we discuss the medium effect on a local version of the Gribov action where the new set of auxiliary fields is introduced.
-In Ref.~\cite{Wu:2022nbv}, HQ potential is studied without considering Gribov modified ghost loop and auxiliary fields.
+In Sec.~\ref{sec:Effect of Auxilliary fields}, we discuss the medium effect on a local version of the Gribov action where the new set of auxiliary fields is introduced.
 In the present study, we have incorporated all those effects.
-Finally, in Sec.~\ref{sec:summary}, we summarize our work..
+Finally, in Sec.~\ref{sec:summary}, we summarize our work.